Introduction to Bacon & the Art of Living

 Irrespective of the achievements of the Boer, the separation of races and the exploitation of black people and their exclusion from decisionmaking and government never stopped in South Africa but things went from bad to worse when the National Party came to power in 1924 for a short time and again in 1948 which lasted to 1994.
 It was in 1948 when a new word was coined to describe the policies of the new government – “apartheid”.
 I can see no positive outcome to the scheme and fail to understand how the white population can continue to think that a future is possible that is built upon the exploitation of our fellow human beings and excluding them from determining their own future.
 On the other hand, the Boers got a deal, pretty close to what they were fighting for over many years.
 South Africa remains a deeply divided land with great opportunities as was proven by David de Villiers Graaff, despite tremendous personal challenges and the diabolical system instituted by the National Government which kept the black man in bondage.

-Gen Louis Botha was the man who championed the course for the development of the meat industry in SA.
+Gen Louis Botha was the man who championed the course for the development of the meat industry in South Africa.
 He had a great ally in David de Villiers Graaff who created ICS which became Tiger Brands.
 FR Moor is 3rd from the left, back row, looking to his right.
 His younger brother, JW Moor was the chairman of the farmers cooperative that became Eskort.
 Botha opened the Eskort factory in Estcourt, Natal shortly before he passed away.
+The first curing system that Eskort used was the Wiltshire cure associated with Tank Curing.

 Through the presence of Botha, De Villiers Graaff and Moor one can see the two South African cold meat giants, Enterprise and Eskort, the largest bacon producer in South Africa represented in the first cabinet.